 Two important aspects of resiliency are high availability and disaster recovery.

-- High availability (HA) is the ability of the application to keep running in a healthy state, without significant downtime.
+- High availability (HA) is the ability of the application to continue running in a healthy state, without significant downtime.
 By "healthy state," we mean the application is responsive, and users can connect to the application and interact with it.

 One way to think about HA versus DR is that DR starts when the impact of a fault exceeds the ability of the HA design to handle it.
-For example, putting several VMs behind a load balancer will provide availability if one VM fails, but not if they all fail at the same time.

 Process to achieve resiliency